|Professor:||Jonathan North Washington|

 The grade in this course is broken down into the following components.
 Each component is expounded upon following the table.

-I do not grade on attendance, but you will be graded on engagement in the class, and this requires attendance.
-Beyond simply showing up and participating, you're encouraged to contribute to discussions by asking questions, answering questions, making relevant comments, helping classmates with in-class activities, etc. You will not be ridiculed for asking even simple questions—I want to make sure everyone grasps the concepts, and many are not as straightforward as they may first seem (or as I think they are).
-You are also expected to have read any assigned readings before class.
+I do not grade on attendance, but you will be graded on participation, and this requires attendance.
+Beyond simply showing up and participating, you're encouraged to contribute to discussions by asking questions, answering questions, making relevant comments, etc. You will not be ridiculed for asking even simple questions—I want to make sure everyone grasps the concepts, and many are not as straightforward as they may first seem.
+Also, please bring your textbook to class, even though we won't always use it.
+You are encouraged to engage in relevant discussion via the General Discussion forum on Moodle as well.

 If you believe you need accommodations for a disability or a chronic medical condition, please contact Student Disability Services (Parrish 113W, 123W) via e-mail at firstname.lastname@example.org to arrange an appointment to discuss your needs.
 As appropriate, the office will issue students with documented disabilities or medical conditions a formal Accommodations Letter.
 Since accommodations require early planning and are not retroactive, please contact Student Disability Services as soon as possible.
 For details about the accommodations process, visit the Student Disability Services website at http://www.swarthmore.edu/academic-advising-support/welcome-to-student-disability-service.
 You are also welcome to contact me privately to discuss your academic needs.
 However, all disability-related accommodations must be arranged, in advance, through Student Disability Services.